ibm-cloud-docs/vpc/nlb-delete.md

 ## Using the UI
 {: #nlb-deleting-ui}

-To delete a network load balancer using the IBM Cloud console, perform the following procedure:
+To delete a network load balancer by using the IBM Cloud console, perform the following procedure:

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){:external}.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg), then click **VPC Infrastructure > Load balancers** from the Network section.